 The Pomeroy Historic Preservation Committee is engaged in the preservation of the Pomeroy Downtown National Historic District.
 You can read the history of each building in this District, view old photos, and read a short history of Garfield County.

-The Benton County Historical Museum, located at the Prosser City Park, features a variety of pioneering artifacts, Native American items, and more.
+The Prosser Historical Museum, located at the Prosser City Park, features a variety of pioneering artifacts, Native American items, and more.

 The Sunnyside Historical Museum features a collection of artifacts and documents, as well as several displays depicting home life in Sunnyside at the turn of the 20th century.